topel-research-group/Survivors_of_the_Sea/10_FinalResults/README.md

 | ![R05_Urea_Cycle](../08_GenesToLookFor/GeneChecks/UreaCycle/UreaCycle.R05.lfc0.png) | ![GF04_Urea_Cycle](../08_GenesToLookFor/GeneChecks/UreaCycle/UreaCycle.GF04.lfc0.png) |

 ### Glycolysis
-Relevance: Ultimately leads to the production of pyruvate and energy
+**Relevance**: Ultimately leads to the production of pyruvate and energy

 Need to check that all annotations are correct, but very little seems to be regulated; SOME upregulation at 56d?

 _Results below are preliminary; some genes may be unaccounted for_

 | R05 | GF04 |